OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 In this exercise you will use the Microsoft Graph API to access OneNote notebooks that are stored in the user's OneDrive for Business in Office 365.

 ### Create an ASP.NET MVC application
-1. Open Visual Studio and select **File/New/Project**.
+1. Open Visual Studio and select **File / New / Project**.

-1. In the **New Project** dialog, select **Templates/Visual C#/Graph AAD Auth v1 Starter Project**.
+1. In the **New Project** dialog, select **Templates / Visual C# / Graph AAD Auth v1 Starter Project**.
 If you don't see the template, try searching for *Graph*.
 The starter project template scaffolds some auth infrastructure for you.

 1. Name the new project **OneNoteDev**, and then click **OK**.